2nd Mar 2025 Setup

 What hardware do you use?

-I game on an Intel Core™ i9-12900K Processor with Radeon 7700 XT graphics running Fedora Atomic.
+I game on an Intel Core™ i9-12900K Processor with Radeon 7700 XT graphics dual-booting between Linux and Windows.

 In my pocket I carry a Google Pixel 8 running AirMessage for iMessage compatibility.
-Tethering during my daily passenger rail commute means I am always running out of high-speed data.
+My daily passenger rail commute means I am always running out of hotspot high-speed data.

 On my wrist I wear a Omega Seamaster 2531.80 Chronometer.
 I used to wear a Apple Watch, but now I run carryng my phone.